 TALIESIN DESIGN AND LINDAL CEDAR HOMES

 A portfolio of designs created through the collaboration of faculty and graduate students for the charter launch of the Lindal Architects Collaborative program.
-Lindal utilizes a modular structural grid for the wooden post/beam construction and guarrantees the highest-standard environmental performance.
+Lindal utilizes a modular structural grid for the wooden post/beam construction and guarrantees a high-standard environmental performance.